Dabgan/Country-guesser/README.md

+# App that lets you search countries and guess a country by its flag

-# Training app from Opanuj Frontend AI edition course by Przeprogramowani
+Training app from Opanuj Frontend AI edition course by Przeprogramowani.